16 species

 Growth Duration: Perennial

-Distribution: Distributed on both sides of the Cascades in Washington; Alaska south to central California, east to North Dakota and New Mexico.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east to the Rocky Mountains, northern Great Plains, Great Lakes region, and eastern Canada.

 Habitat: Moist to swampy areas and wet meadows, from the sea coast to foothill valleys.